 When sending mail to Ecuador no special services are necessary and in most places aren't available.
 Mail used to arrive within two weeks from the US, but recently it's been taking a month or more.

 When addressing your letter or package include as much information as possible.
 Most places have no door to door service, but efforts are made to get mail to the people.
 This is why the more information the better.

 The best way to get mail is at a PO Box, but most people do not have one.
 So the street information (including intersecting street) is very important.

 Also a phone number can be invaluable.
 If the postal worker is unable to find the house, they can call and have the person come in and pick up their mail.

 My husband worked for a time at a post office in Ecuador.
 He suggests sending mail from Ecuador via registered mail service.
 This gives your mail greater visibility and in can be tracked right up to delivery.
 It is also quite inexpensive to add this service.

-The biggest concern today is not whether you're mail will arrive; the postal system has greatly improved, as has my trust in it.
+The biggest concern today is not whether you're mail will arrive; the postal system has greatly improved.
 Now the concern is how much you will pay for your package when it arrives in Ecuador.
 Strict import tax has been imposed on just about everything that comes into the country, including packages.

-For more information on sending packages you can see the Ecuadorian Customs website, which is written in "lawyer" Spanish, but does give some understandable information on the different categories a package would fall under and the amount of the tax if it exceeds the set limits.
-For those living in Ecuador, a printout of the info on the above website may be helpful if you are disputing charges at your local post office.
+For more information on sending mail and packages you can see the Ecuadorian Customs website, which is written in "lawyer" Spanish, but does give some understandable information on the different categories a package would fall under and the amount of the tax if it exceeds the set limits.
+For those living in Ecuador, a printout of the info on the above website may be helpful if you are disputing charges at the post office in Ecuador.